Pirate Express

-Pirate Express is an animated series produced by Atomic Cartoons and Sticky Pictures.
-The show consists of 26 episodes, all of which aired during a single week in April 2015 on Teletoon.
-It has not aired on the channel since its premiere week.
+Pirate Express is an animated series that is a co-production between Atomic Cartoons in Canada and Sticky Pictures in Australia.
+The series aired for only one week in April 2015 on Teletoon.
+It hasn't aired on the channel since its premiere week.
 In Australia, the series debuted on 9Go! on July 4, 2015.
+26 episodes were produced.

 Synopsis

 300 years ago, Captain LaPoutine and his crew, Armando, Burt, Booli and Spewey tried to steal a princess' tiara, but unfortunately they accidentally stole Poseidon's underwear instead.
 This angered Poseidon and made him shrink the pirates and imprison them in a bottle.
-In the present day, The pirates were accidentally released by his younger son, Newt.
-So Newt decided to take control of the pirates and go on adventures with them.
+In the present day, the pirates were accidentally released by his younger son, Newt.
+Newt decided to take control of the pirates and go on adventures with them.